Nature

 Stauffer's Marsh Nature District

 This 45 acre preserve includes shallow ponds, marshy areas, woods and edge lands, and 780 feet of Back Creek Frontage.
-To date, 150 species of birds have been seen at this rich, diverse habitat.
-While the ponds can be seen from the road, there are also two walking trails at the preserve. potomacaudubon.org/stauffer.
+To date, 150 species of birds have been observed in this rich and diverse habitat.
+While the ponds can be seen from the road, the preserve also features two walking trails. potomacaudubon.org/stauffer.

 304.676.3397